-Academic Plan: Academic Plans may be used for students who appeal their Financial Aid Suspension and it is not mathematically possible for them to meet SAP standards within one semester.
-Academic Plans are individualized based on the student's Advisor.
-If a student is granted an appeal based on an Academic Plan, they will be eligible on a semester-by-semester basis.
-Students are required to submit an Academic Plan and Program of Study signed by their advisor before financial aid can disburse funds for the semester.
-Students must follow their Academic Plan exactly in order to continue to receive federal aid.
-If an Academic Plan is not followed, their financial aid status will be placed back on Financial Aid Suspension.
-Once a student is again meeting the minimum SAP standards, their Academic Plan will be removed.
-The first semester of a student's academic plan would be considered financial aid probation.
+Academic Plan: Academic plans may be used for students who appeal their financial aid suspension and it is not mathematically possible for them to meet SAP standards within one semester.
+Academic plans are individualized based on the student's advisor.
+If a student is granted an appeal based on an academic plan, they will be eligible on a semester-by-semester basis.
+Students are required to submit an academic plan and program of study signed by their advisor before financial aid can disburse funds for the semester.
+Students must follow their academic plan exactly in order to continue to receive federal aid.
+If an academic plan is not followed, their financial aid status will be placed back on financial aid suspension.
+Once a student is again meeting the minimum SAP standards, their academic plan will be removed.
+A student is considered to be on financial aid probation while fulfilling the requirements on an